dileepadrd/module-14-assignment-algo-trading/README.md

 ## Cumulative returns for the original training data

+According to the following diagram, the strategic returns are higher than the actual returns.
+In other words, the strategic approach is performing better than the actual returns.

 ![Cumulative Returns](./Images/cumprod_actual_vs_strategy_returns.png)

+Diagram 1

 ## Cumulative returns for the with 6 months training data